 - Adjust your payment method: Paying your annual premium in full may earn you a discount with insurers, but it could also save you from having to manage another monthly bill or pay billing fees.
 Talk with your insurer to see if this discount is an option.

-- Review your personal property coverage limit: Another aspect of your renters insurance policy that you can control is the dollar amount you choose to cover your personal property for.
+- Review your personal property coverage limit: Another aspect of your renters insurance policy that you can control is the dollar amount for which you choose to cover your personal property.
 Reducing the amount will likely reduce your premium.
 Before reducing your coverage, you may want to take the time to consider if you have included enough to cover the cost of replacing your personal property.